UCD Ops & AI-Enabled User Researchers

 I feel there is a sweet-space somewhere between the User Research and Data-Science professions.

-AI-enabled researchers, will need to focus on:
+AI-enabled researchers, will focus on:

-Learning - As AI is always evolving, it encourages continuous learning, being flexible and focusing on delivering the best solution with a range of options
+• Learning - As AI is always evolving, it encourages continuous learning, being flexible and focusing on delivering the best solution with a range of options

-Relations - AI-enabled researchers, will have more time to focus on building relationships with their stakeholders, customers or product users.
+• Relations - AI-enabled researchers, will have more time to focus on building relationships with their stakeholders, customers or product users.

-Quality - Standards, templates and operating procedures are needed for most tasks
+• Quality - Standards, templates and operating procedures are needed for most tasks

-Accuracy - AI/LLMs can analyse and summarise the data accurately, in near-instant fashion
+• Accuracy - AI/LLMs can analyse and summarise the data accurately, in near-instant fashion

-Input - the focus of the researcher will be controlling the content quality that goes in, not producing outputs as AI can do that easily
+• Input - the focus of the researcher will be controlling the content quality that goes in, not producing outputs as AI can do that easily

-Integration - AI-enabled researchers can connect dots in business processes, find solutions that speed up end-to-end workflows
+• Integration - AI-enabled researchers can connect dots in business processes, find solutions that speed up end-to-end workflows

-Automate - Feedback and reports will be automated and flag emerging issues to the right channels
+• Automation - Feedback and reports will be automated and flag emerging issues to the right channels

 What does this mean for specialist roles?